 - Keep covered for another 10 mins or until ready to serve (the rice will continue to cook in its own steam).

-- While the rice cooks, quarter the mushrooms.
-Chop any larger pieces so all are evenly sized.
+- While the rice cooks, roughly chop the mushrooms.

 - Roughly chop the parsley (stalks and all).

 - Halve, peel and thinly slice the onion.

 - Trim the carrot then quarter lengthways (no need to peel).
 Chop widthways into small pieces.